Sunday, June 29, 2008

 My Thyroid Nightmare

 I try not to complain too much.
 In fact, I try to make light of how my thyroid has completely destroyed my happy, busy, passionate love of life.
-I make jokes about the 25 pounds I've gained, the loss of libido, the puffy face and eyes, and the fact that sitting in the hammock is some days all I can physically do.
+I make jokes about the 25 pounds I've gained, the puffy face and eyes, and the fact that sitting in the hammock is some days all I can physically do.

-But sometimes it's just such an oppressive load to carry and no amount of "putting on the red rubber nose" about it is effective.
-It's really hard, at only 56, to think that moving to Vienna may be too much for me, or to curb my rare boosts of energy (when I feel 65 instead of 85 for example), because to enjoy that one day means living in hell for a week after.
-I can't get excited about anything, or laugh too much, be too physical, or enjoy feeling "normal" once in a while; in short, I have to keep my adrenalin as calm as possible or else I really pay the price.
+But sometimes it's just such an oppressive load to carry and no amount of "putting on the red rubber nose" is effective.
+It's really hard at only 56 to think that moving to Vienna may be too much for me, or to curb my rare boosts of energy (when I feel 75 instead of 85 for example), because to enjoy that one day means living in hell for a week after.
+I can't get excited about anything, or laugh too much, be too physical, or enjoy feeling normal once in a while; in short, I have to keep my adrenalin as calm as possible or else I really pay the price.

 Great Gobs of Glorious Nothing